Skip to content

 What is a buy-to-let mortgage and who is it for?

-A buy-to-let mortgage is designed for people buying a property they intend to rent out rather than live in.
-You’ll need one if you’re purchasing an investment property, converting a residential property to a rental, or remortgaging a property you already let.
+A buy-to-let mortgage is for a property you are buying to rent out rather than live in yourself.
+You will need one if you are buying an investment property, turning a home you own into a rental, or remortgaging a property you already let.

 How do buy-to-let mortgages differ from residential ones?

-While the application process looks similar on the surface, the criteria behind it are fundamentally different.
+The application looks similar on the surface, but the criteria sitting behind it are a different thing altogether.

 BTL vs residential mortgages